Bus ULM - ZOLOCHIV - Sindbad

 ULM

-Ulm falls under a low-emission zone, which means that an environmental sticker is required of all vehicles entering the city.
+Ulm is included in a low-emission zone, which means you need an environmental sticker from all vehicles entering the city.
 The international airports closest to it are in Stuttgart and Munich.
 Ulm's main train station is located near the old town.
 Our coaches stop at the bus station in the Böfingen district.
 If you are interested in the sights and attractions of Ulm, don't wait to plan your trip with us!

-Ulm falls under a low-emission zone, which means that an environmental sticker is required of all vehicles entering the city.
+Ulm is included in a low-emission zone, which means you need an environmental sticker from all vehicles entering the city.
 The international airports closest to it are in Stuttgart and Munich.
 Ulm's main train station is located near the old town.
 Our coaches stop at the bus station in the Böfingen district.
 If you are interested in the sights and attractions of Ulm, don't wait to plan your trip with us!

 ZOLOCHIV

-Zlochow is a city located in western Ukraine, in the Lviv region.
-It is one of the historical cities that had significant military, cultural and economic importance for centuries.
+Zloczow is a city located in western Ukraine, in the Lviv region.
+It is one of the historic cities that for centuries had significant military, cultural and economic importance.

-The biggest event in Zloczow's history was the construction of a castle in the 16th century, which served as a defensive fortress.
+The biggest event in the history of Zloczow was the construction of a castle in the 16th century, which served as a defensive fortress.
 Zloczow Castle was rebuilt many times, and its current appearance is the result of various architectural changes.
 The castle served as both a residence and a defensive point, and after many years of neglect, today it is one of the city's main landmarks.

-After World War II, Zloczow was part of the USSR, and after the collapse of the USSR, in 1991, the city became part of independent Ukraine.
+After World War II, Zlochow was part of the USSR, and after the collapse of the USSR, in 1991, the city became part of independent Ukraine.

 The city has several interesting places worth visiting:

-St. Nicholas Church - one of the most important sacred monuments of Zloczow, with an interesting history and beautiful architecture.
+St. Nicholas Church - one of Zloczow's most important religious monuments, with an interesting history and beautiful architecture.

-Zloczow's Old Town - picturesque old streets and townhouses that remind you of the city's former splendor.
+Zlochov's Old Town - picturesque old streets and townhouses that remind us of the city's former glory.

-Zlochow is a city located in western Ukraine, in the Lviv region.
-It is one of the historical cities that had significant military, cultural and economic importance for centuries.
+Zloczow is a city located in western Ukraine, in the Lviv region.
+It is one of the historic cities that for centuries had significant military, cultural and economic importance.

-The biggest event in Zloczow's history was the construction of a castle in the 16th century, which served as a defensive fortress.
+The biggest event in the history of Zloczow was the construction of a castle in the 16th century, which served as a defensive fortress.
 Zloczow Castle was rebuilt many times, and its current appearance is the result of various architectural changes.
 The castle served as both a residence and a defensive point, and after many years of neglect, today it is one of the city's main landmarks.

-After World War II, Zloczow was part of the USSR, and after the collapse of the USSR, in 1991, the city became part of independent Ukraine.
+After World War II, Zlochow was part of the USSR, and after the collapse of the USSR, in 1991, the city became part of independent Ukraine.

 The city has several interesting places worth visiting:

-St. Nicholas Church - one of the most important sacred monuments of Zloczow, with an interesting history and beautiful architecture.
+St. Nicholas Church - one of Zloczow's most important religious monuments, with an interesting history and beautiful architecture.

-Zloczow's Old Town - picturesque old streets and townhouses that remind you of the city's former splendor.
+Zlochov's Old Town - picturesque old streets and townhouses that remind us of the city's former glory.

 Sind-Bot